 One of London’s best known coachbuilders were H.J.Mulliner of Chiswick, who produced a number of different coachwork options for Derby Bentley chassis.
-One of their finest was Design No5969, a concealed drophead coupe with pontoon style front wings.
-Just eight cars were produced to this design, with Chassis No B157LE which we are currently offering for sale, being the last example built to this design number.
+One of their finest was Design No 5969, a concealed drophead coupe with pontoon style front wings.
+Just eight cars were produced to this design, with Chassis No B157LE being the last example built to this design number.
 It was supplied new in October of 1938, finished in black with fawn leather, to Mr Donald Cook of Surrey who kept the car until 1955 when he traded it back to Jack Barclay Limited, for a Bentley Mk VI.
 It was sold later in 1955 to Mr G Belbin of London and then again in 1958 to Mr Booth of Henley on Thames.
-It was first encountered by Frank Dale & Stepsons in July 1969, when sold to Mr Eric Rainsford who then exported the car to Australia where it remained until late2020.
-Mr Rainsford kept B157LE in his personal collection for several decades before selling it to the present owner some years ago.
-During Mr Rainsford’s ownership, the car benefited from a body off restoration in the mid 1980’s and more recently it has benefitted from further works, including but not limited to an engine overhaul, the overhaul and fitting of a high ratio back axle, a full re-trim, a new hood, new tyres, new exhaust system and woodwork restoration.
+It was first encountered by Frank Dale & Stepsons in July 1969, when sold to Mr Eric Rainsford who then exported the car to Australia where it remained until late 2020.
+Mr Rainsford kept B157LE in his personal collection for several decades before selling it to a friend some years ago.
+During Mr Rainsford’s ownership, the car benefited from a body off restoration in the mid 1980’s and more recently it has benefitted from further works, including but not limited to an engine overhaul, the overhaul and fitting of a high ratio back axle, a full re-trim, anew hood, new tyres, new exhaust system and woodwork restoration.
 The car has also been reviewed and prepared in our workshops prior to being offered for sale.
 It comes complete with a full small tool kit concealed in the boot, handbook, copy build sheets, copy chassis cards and a history file.
 The hood mechanism on this beautiful car is simple to operate and superbly designed.
-We are delighted to have this wonderful Derby Bentley back for sale again, some fifty two years since it was last offered by Frank Dale & Stepsons.
-Chassis No B157LE should be seen in person and driven to be truly appreciated.

 Four speed manual gearbox, 6 cylinder in-line engine, 4.25 litres displacement, 4257cc capacity.
 Servo-assisted brakes.